teampizza/teampizza.github.io/_posts/2014-11-19-backpack-alpha-launched.md

 category: eng
 ---

-backpack is in functioning alpha, with one detection model.
+backpack is in alpha, with one detection model.
 Build instructions at the [github repo](https://github.com/teampizza/backpack).